Ang Lee on ‘Crouching Tiger, Hidden Dragon’ 20 years later

 “It was the toughest movie and the toughest part of my life.
 Making a film in China in 1998, 1999 was pretty impossible.
 Usually in martial arts films, you just focus on fighting scenes,” Lee says.
 “I still wanted good fighting scenes.
 I also wanted a good art department, historical look, acting.
 I was just too greedy.
 It was kind of my childhood fantasy.
 I joke that it’s a childhood fantasy and midlife crisis all clenched together.”

-But that’s also what Lee ascribes the film’s success to: its sense of childlike wonderment.
+That’s also what Lee ascribes the film’s success to: its sense of childlike wonderment.

 “What I think people respond to is the innocence,” Lee says.
 “Putting yourself in an unknown situation, somehow you have a better chance to find that innocence.
 It’s the reason we go to the theater.”